California home buyers tend to have a lot of questions about the real estate closing…

 Which One Costs More?

 In California, the annual premium for a standard PMI policy is usually expressed as a percentage of the loan amount.
-And according to the Urban Institute’s Housing Finance Policy Center, the average cost ranges from 0.58% to 1.86% of the loan amount, per year.
+The average cost ranges from 0.58% to 1.86% of the loan amount per year.

-Because of these variables, FHA mortgage insurance can be the more affordable option for some borrowers, while PMI for a conventional loan might work out better for other borrowers.
+Because of these variables, FHA mortgage insurance can be more affordable for some borrowers, while PMI for a conventional loan might work out better for other borrowers.

 On the other hand, home buyers in California who have excellent credit might get a better deal by using a conventional loan with PMI, rather than the FHA option.